mortazavilab/TALON/README.md

 The **`talon_filter_transcripts`** module generates a whitelist of transcripts that are either:
 a) Known
 b) Observed at least n times in each of k datasets.
 The default value for n is 5 and the default for k is the total number of datasets you provide for filtering.
 In addition, the filter requires that all n reads used to support a novel transcript must not have evidence of internal priming (default: internal priming defined as > 0.5 fraction As).
+If you wish to disregard internal priming, set --maxFracA to 1 (not generally recommended).
 ```
 Usage: talon_filter_transcripts [options]